vongomben/smart-foot-brace/README.md

+A project managed by [Officine Innesto](https://officine.cc/smart-foot-brace-a-project-with-its-biotecnologie-from-colleretto-giacosa/) in collaboration with students from [ITS Biotecnologie](https://www.its-biotecnologiepiemonte.it/) from Colleretto Giacosa / Torino, Italy.

 # smart-foot-brace
-notes over a smart foot brace based on ZNX-01 and IMU, communicating with a Node-RED UI
+notes over a smart foot brace based on ZNX-01 and IMU, communicating with a Node-RED UI (vers 01. and 0.2) and later using [BLE and P5js](https://github.com/vongomben/smart-foot-brace/tree/main/ble) (vers 0.3)

 ## Version 0.3 Bluetooth Low Energy Version